 Here are some helpful tips that you can help to optimize the health of your Thyroid:

 1. Remove Processed Foods.

-The research on gluten has shown us that it can be a major factor in auto-immune diseases , especially Hashimoto’s.
-The data suggests that the molecular structure of gluten very closely resembles thyroid tissue, and the body starts attacking it in response to gluten exposure.
+The research on gluten has shown us that it can be a major factor in auto-immune diseases, especially Hashimoto’s.
+The data suggest that the molecular structure of gluten very closely resembles thyroid tissue, and the body starts attacking it in response to gluten exposure.

 2. Eat Sea Vegetables Twice a Week.

-Sea vegetables are a very good source of food based iodine.
-This is important for proper Thyroid function.
+Sea vegetables are a very good source of food-based iodine.
+This is important for proper thyroid health function.
 This can be done by adding a piece of Kombu to a pot of beans or soup during cooking.
 Sprinkle kelp granules over salads or hot dishes as you would use salt.
-Use nori as a wrap (instead of gluten containing wraps).
+Use nori as a wrap (instead of gluten-containing wraps).

 3. Eat Butter.
 Don’t be afraid of using butter.

 The endocrine system loves organic grass-fed butter.
 After decades of butter-bashing, it’s high time we look at butter for what it is – the forgotten superfood!